akorsun1/Movie-Industry-Analysis/README.md

 # Movie Industry Analysis

-This project was completed as part of Flatiron School's Data Science Bootcamp (Module 1 Final Project).
+This project was completed as part of Flatiron School's Data Science Bootcamp.

 ## Business problem statement